ntnhut/LeetSolve/docs/source/Linked_List/02_LL_160_Intersection_of_Two_Linked_Lists_int.md

 1
 ```

-### Code explanation

-1. The code iterates through the nodes of `headA` and `headB` to compute their length `lengthA` and `lengthB`.

-2. Then it checks if `nodeA` (the pointer at the end of `headA`) is not equal to `nodeB` (the pointer at the end of `headB`).
-If they are not equal, it means that the two linked lists do not intersect, and the function returns `nullptr`.

-3. If the two linked lists do intersect, the code resets `nodeA` and `nodeB` to the heads of `headA` and `headB`, respectively.

-4. Next, the code performs adjustments to the pointers to make them equidistant from the intersection point.
-It does this by traversing the longer linked list until both pointers are equidistant from the intersection.
-This is done using two `while` loops:
-   - If `headA` is longer than `headB`, the code advances `nodeA` and decreases `lengthA` until the lengths are equal.
-   - If `headB` is longer than `headA`, the code advances `nodeB` and decreases `lengthB` until the lengths are equal.

-5. Once both pointers are equidistant from the intersection point, the code enters another `while` loop: `while (nodeA != nodeB) { ... }`.
-This loop iterates through the linked lists using both `nodeA` and `nodeB` simultaneously until they meet at the intersection point.

-6. Finally, the function returns `nodeA` (or `nodeB`, which will also be the same at this point) as the intersection node.

-### Complexity
 This improved solution finds the intersection of two linked lists by first determining their lengths and adjusting the pointers so that they start from the same relative position to the intersection point.
 Then, it iterates through both linked lists until it finds the common intersection node.

+### Complexity

 * Runtime: `O(m + n)`, where `m`, `n` are the number of nodes of `listA` and `listB`.
 * Extra space: `O(1)`.